gregorio-project/gregorio/UPGRADE.md

 - `\gresetshiftaftermora{never}` if you want to remove it completely
 - `\gresetshiftaftermora{barsonly}` if you want to remove it for non-bar syllables but keep it for bar syllables
-- `\grecreatedim{spacebeforesigns}{0.05469 cm plus 0.00455 cm minus 0.00455 cm}{scalable}` to go back to the old spacing before punctum mora
+- `\grechangedim{spacebeforesigns}{0.05469 cm plus 0.00455 cm minus 0.00455 cm}{scalable}` to go back to the old spacing before punctum mora

-The `\gresetshiftaftermora` macro can take other arguments for precising the type of bars, see GregorioRef for details.
+The `\gresetshiftaftermora` macro can take other arguments for controlling how this should work, see GregorioRef for details.

 ### Horizontal episemata on high and low notes